-- The majority of the women expressed little interest in lifting weight, even if it didn’t result in a “bulking” effect.
+- The majority of women expressed little interest in lifting weights, even if it didn’t result in a “bulking” effect.

 - A large majority of women would rather be too thin than either too fat or too muscular.

-- More women choose to be fat over muscular.
+- More women would prefer to look too fat than too muscular.

 - Based on the different looks of the actresses listed, women prefer to be softer and trim over too lean or too muscular.

 DOES IT MATTER?

-Are these women wrong about what makes you bulky?
-What does this mean for women who have even more muscle and more definition than the women above?
+Are these women wrong about what makes them bulky?
+What does this mean for women who have more muscle and definition than the women shown above?
 Will lifting heavy weights equal bigger muscles?
-If these women state that bulky muscles is considered to be Jessica Biel or Hilary Swank, then the answer is yes, they do.
-To throw in an additional note Jessica Biel has atrophied to a lesser size for her career since that photo was taken.
+If these women think Jessica Biel and Hilary Swank look bulky, then the answer is yes they do.
+An additional point to consider is that Jessica Biel has atrophied to a smaller size for her career since that photo was taken.

 The Outback Jack Conclusion

-Maybe I was lucky, or maybe it was fate that brought the “Outback Jack” marathon to my door on a Sunday afternoon.
-To give you a brief summary, “Outback Jack” was one of many dating shows.
-The premise was a group of girls were dropped off in the middle of the Outback to endure nature and meet the man of their dreams while enduring the surrounding environment.
+Maybe I was lucky or maybe it was fate that brought the “Outback Jack” marathon to my living room on a Sunday afternoon.
+To give you a brief summary, “Outback Jack” was a dating show in which a group of girls were dropped in the middle of the Australian Outback to meet the man of their dreams while enduring the surrounding environment.
 If that isn’t entertainment, I don’t know what is.

-During the course of these episodes, a challenge was brought forth to the remaining 5 girls.
-5 new girls were brought on the show to race against them on an obstacle course.
-These girls were nicknamed the “Amazons” due to their “bulging muscles” and “butch” bodies.
+During the course of these episodes, a challenge was brought forth to the five remaining girls.
+Five new girls were brought in to race through an obstacle course against them; these girls were nicknamed the “Amazons” due to their “bulging muscles” and “butch” bodies.

 The Conflicting Advice

-The problem with most trainers is they don’t make any sense.
-They tell you that “lifting heavy won’t make you bulky,” but then say the magical phrase “don’t worry that the scale hasn’t dropped, you’ve had fat loss, you’ve just had some muscle gain too!”
-They say “Women can’t gain muscle!
-They don’t have the testosterone or genetics,” but then say “On my programs women can make great gains in muscle and strength!”
+The problem with most trainers is that they don’t make any sense.
+They tell you that, “Lifting heavy won’t make you bulky,” and then turn around and say the magical phrase, “Don’t worry that the scale hasn’t dropped.
+You have lost fat, you’ve just had some muscle gain too!”
+They say, “Women can’t gain muscle!
+They don’t have the testosterone or genetics,” but then claim, “On my programs women can make great gains in muscle and strength!”

-My favorite contradiction is that the majority of the male trainers telling you to lift heavy and not be afraid of weights, are the same guys putting up pictures of models and actresses that are “smokin,” when most have never touched a real weight in their life.
-Just a little something for you to think about there.
+My favorite contradiction is that the majority of the male trainers telling you to lift heavy and not be afraid of weight are the same guys putting up pictures of “smokin” models and actresses that have most likely never picked up a real weight in their life.
+Just a little something for you to consider.

 The Muscle Building Limit?

 Most women can gain a certain amount of muscle, but there is a tapping point.
-After that point, it takes a long time of effort, eating, and dedication, to achieve that next level of gain.
-Beyond that, it takes drugs.
-The problem is that years of training can lead to more muscle than some women want, especially if their diet isn’t what it should be.
-The body fat underneath didn’t allow them to see what they were gaining.
-If this is the “look” you want, great; however, if this isn’t the body you want, you probably will not be happy.
+Beyond that point, it takes a long time of effort, eating, and dedication to achieve that next level of gain.
+After that, it takes drugs.
+The problem is that years of training can lead to gaining more muscle than some women want, especially if their diet isn’t what it should be.
+Their body fat didn’t allow them to see what they were gaining.
+If this is the “look” you want—great.
+However, if this isn’t the body for you, you won’t be happy with the results.

 The Body Fat Factor

-The majority of women are not suffering from the bulky muscles they think they are.
-A lot of women never get lean enough to see the what is actually there.
-This is because your body fat levels are too high to show any definition.
-Mix that with a lifting program and you end up looking fatter, but firmer.
+The majority of women do not have the bulky muscles they think they do.
+A lot of women never get lean enough to see what is actually there; your body fat levels are too high to show any definition.
+Mix that with a lifting program and you end up looking fatter but firmer.
 I should note that some like this look.
 Remember nothing is “wrong” here.

-Take the “Amazon” women on our “Outback Jack” video, the majority of them are just higher body fat levels and have tight traps.
-This is what the majority of women think of when they are “bulking up” on their own bodies.
+Take the “Amazon” women on our “Outback Jack” show for example, and note that most of them just have higher body fat levels and tight traps.
+This is what the majority of women think of when they are “bulking up” their own bodies.
 They may or may not be bulking up, but they are “plumping” up.
-Word to the wise if you train women, most don’t like to look plump.
+Word to the wise—if you train women, most don’t want to look plump.

-Instead of avoiding the issue you need to confront it.
-If you are a trainer or the trainee, you need to clearly explain what is happening instead of feeding yourself, or your client, a bunch of hot air.
+Instead of avoiding the issue, you need to confront it.
+If you are a trainer or the trainee, you need to clearly explain what is happening instead of feeding yourself or your client a bunch of nonsense.
 The majority of the time the fix is in less body fat overall.
-Madonna, for example, has a decent amount of muscle for her age but has lower body fat.
-She was still considered less bulky than bodies Biel and Swank.
+Madonna, for example, has a decent amount of muscle for her age along with low body fat, yet she was still considered less bulky than the bodies of Biel and Swank.
 Why?
-Likely because their muscle was under a larger layer of body fat, giving a less desired look to the survey participants.
+Likely because their muscle was under a thicker layer of body fat, showing a less desirable look to the survey participants.

-Before you accuse the muscle of being the culprit, take a look at the body fat.
+Before you accuse muscles of being the culprit, take a look at body fat.

 What do we do now?
 Where do we go from here?

 - Train for the look you want.
 That is what you do, period.
 If you don’t want to look like you lift heavy weights, don’t lift heavy weights.
-Don’t mistake this as this being the answer to your body problems, it isn’t.
+However, don’t mistake this as the answer to all your body problems, it isn’t.
 My point is, the only people that look like they lift or train aggressively are those who lift and train aggressively.

 - Don’t be afraid to be strong, if you want to be.
 Don’t suppress what is inside of you because of what society dictates.
-No one else’s judgment is worth your dream, and the more that people get used to seeing change, the faster change happens.
+No one else’s judgment is worth questioning or abandoning your dream, and the more that people get used to seeing change, the faster change happens.

 - Don’t judge others for what they want to do.
 I am just as tired of those who lift bashing those who don’t.
 No one HAS to deadlift to be healthy.

-- Be crystal clear about what you want from your training and how you are going to get it.
+- Be crystal clear about your training goals and how you are going to achieve them.

-- Realize that no training will make you look like someone you want to look like.
-You have to look like the best version of yourself
+- Realize that no training will make you look like someone that you want to look like.
+You have to look like the best version of yourself.